-5 With the exception of Romanian, a Bulgarian-style multiple wh-fronting language which moves all whphrases to interrogative SpecCP (see Rudin 1988).
+8 With the exception of Romanian, a Bulgarian-style multiple wh-fronting language which moves all whphrases to interrogative SpecCP (see Rudin 1988).

-can be captured if the Q/focus marker li has lost its ability to support a specifier in SC.
+There is another way to lose a Spec, without the loss of movement itself.
+Bošković (2001) observes different behavior of the Q/focus marker li in Serbo-Croatian (SC) and Bulgarian, which can be captured if the Q/focus marker li has lost its ability to support a specifier in SC.
 In particular, Q/focus marker li in SC cannot host unambiguously phrasal elements (4a-b) or license sluicing (4c), which requires a Spec-head relation (see Lobeck 1990 and Saito and Murasugi 1990).
 On the other hand, both of these are possible in Bulgarian (5).

 - (4) a.
 Novu kuću li prodaje? new house LI sells?

-'Is he selling the new house?'

-b.
-Novu li kuću prodaje?

-c.
-Novu li kuću prodaje?

-(5) a.
-Novata kŭšta li prodade?

-- new-the house LI sold

-'Did he sell the new house?'
+'Is he selling the new house?' b.
+Novu li kuću prodaje? c.
+Novu li kuću prodaje? - (5) a.
+Novata kŭšta li prodade? new-the house LI sold'Did he sell the new house?'b.

-b.
 Novata kŭšta li prodade?